aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 - `type` is the function type we want to hit - our `create_list` function is an `entry` type function.
 - `function`- is built from the module address, module name and the function name.
 - `type_arguments`- this is for the case a Move function expects a generic type argument.
-- `arguments` - the arguments the function expects, in our case it doesn’t expect any arguments.
+- `arguments` - the arguments the function expects, in our case it doesn't expect any arguments.

 Next, we submit the transaction payload and wait for its response.
 The response returned from the `signAndSubmitTransaction` function holds the transaction hash.
-Since it can take a bit for the transaction to be fully submitted to chain and we also want to make sure it is submitted successfully, we `waitForTransaction`.
+Since it can take a bit for the transaction to be fully submitted to chain, and we also want to make sure it is submitted successfully, we `waitForTransaction`.
 And only then we can set our local `accountHasList` state to `true`.

 5. Before testing our app, let’s tweak our UI a bit and add a Spinner component to show up while we are waiting for the transaction.
    Add a local state to keep track whether a transaction is in progress: